ColoradoDemography/BLS_Unemployment_PHP/README.md

 <b>Problem:</b>  If you're creating a webmap and you want to gather all the county data for your state in one API call - you might not be able to.

 The BLS has a limit of 50 geographies per API call.
+(Uhoh, Colorado has 64 counties).
 A minor annoyance, but not a big deal, right?
 Make two calls, and merge a couple of arrays together.

 <b>Another Issue:</b> Were you hoping to retrieve all data for the counties going back to 1990?
 If so, you now need to make 4 API calls.
-(That's just for Colorado.
-If you need data for Texas you're now up to 12 API calls; data from 1990 to present for 254 counties.)
+(The BLS will only give you 20 years worth of data per call.
+If you need data for Texas you're now up to 12 API calls: data from 1990 to present for 254 counties.)

 We're now beyond the point of merging arrays.
-Plus, if you look into it, you probably don't want the API call response data in it's native format.
+Plus, you really don't want the API response data in it's native format.
 Compact is not the word I'm looking for.
 It's the opposite of compact.
+It would be a bandwidth killer for even a reasonable volume of data.

 <b><i>"None of those problems appy to me.
 I only need this year's data, and I'm only interested in Delaware."
 (3 counties)</i></b>
 Even so, calling the API on the fly in your application is not a very wise decision; you'll burn through your quota of 500 API calls per day in no time.